nypl-spacetime/map-vectorizer/README.md

 * [Python] with [OpenCV]
 * [ImageMagick]
 * [R] - Make sure it is in your PATH (so you can run it via command-line by typing `R`).
 * You'll need the following R packages.
-On OSX simply navigate to `Packages & Data`, choose your CRAN mirror region, then search for and install:
+On OS X simply navigate to `Packages & Data`, choose your CRAN mirror region, then search for and install:
     * `rgdal`
     * `alphahull`
     * `igraph`
     * `shapefiles`
 * [GIMP]
-* [GDAL Tools], on OSX try [version 1.9](http://www.kyngchaos.com/files/software/frameworks/GDAL_Complete-1.9.dmg)
+* [GDAL Tools], on OS X try [version 1.9](http://www.kyngchaos.com/files/software/frameworks/GDAL_Complete-1.9.dmg)
 * It is also a good idea to install [QGIS] to test your results

 ## First run